In this article

 Illness & physical injuries

 Absence due to illness or injury can’t be helped and it’s common for employees to need time off work to recover.
-However, problems arise when the employee in question hasn’t let their employers know, leaving them unable to provide the cover they need to continue business as usual.
+However, problems arise when the employee in question hasn’t let their employer know, leaving them unable to provide the cover they need to continue business as usual.

 When someone is grieving, it’s normal for an employee to be unable to face work.
 If this happens, it’s important for them to feel understood so they can come to terms with the loss and return to work faster.